-Like we’ve previously stated, the Silvia was in production for a total of 32 years.
+As we’ve previously stated, the Silvia was in production for a total of 32 years.
 The first generation was sold under the Datsun brand before taking a four years hiatus.
 It returned in 1974 and it continued until 2002.
-Over those years, Nissan had seven generation of which six of them used the S10 through S15 name designation.
+Over those years, Nissan had seven generations of which six of them used the S10 through S15 name designation.

 The very first Silvia was unveiled in September 1964 at the Tokyo Motor Show under the “Datsun Coupe 1500” name.
 This particular model can fetch a huge price thanks in part to the fact that only 554 hand-made examples were ever created, making them incredibly rare.